 N the early days of the Opry, visitors would pack around a big plate glass window to watch the performers.
 As its popularity grew so did the insistence of its listeners... they wanted to 'get closer' to the performers... so management began admitting as many as could get into the studio... about 75, to sit around the musicians and cheer them on.
 Their applause and shouts added to the program's folksy flavor and constituted one of the first audience participation shows.
 But more room was needed, not only for the audience... but for the 50 or more performers, so WSM built an auditorium-studio (now WSM's famous Studio C) which seated 500.
-This held only a fraction of the great crowd that came to see the show ... and although the Opry's popularity pleased the station's owners and operators and the performers...it precipitated an incident which momentarily endangered the show's existence due to crowding in the building... that brought a ban against live audiences.
+This held only a fraction of the great crowd that came to see the show... and although the Opry's popularity pleased the station's owners and operators and performers... it precipitated an incident which momentarily endangered the show's existence due to crowding in he building... that brought a ban against live audiences.

-HE Opry continued but it was soon realized that the performers missed the spark ignited by the spectator's presence and applause.
 The situation was soon remedied when WSM rented the Hillsboro Theater to house the show.
 But soon this became too small for the increasing crowds.
 This led to the use of a larger hall, a tabernacle in East Nashville.
 This building was also temporary because of its location and the parking problems involved.
 Within two years the Opry's next address became the War Memorial Auditorium.
 It seated 2200 persons and was a building that lent itself to a much better production of the show as well as one that offered better viewing by the spectators.
 Up until this time, 1939, tickets to the Opry had been distributed free, but as a measure of gaining control of the live audience, twenty-five cents was now charged for general admission.